chili-labs/Silex-Routing/README.md

 This implementation works for both, matching and generating of URLs.

-The advanced routing is achieve by connecting Silex with symfony-cmf/Routing.
+The advanced routing is achieved by connecting Silex with symfony-cmf/Routing.

 ## Installation